 In order to issue GNMA Securities, the Master Servicer must first apply to and receive from the Government National Mortgage Association a commitment to guarantee securities.
 Such a commitment authorizes the Master Servicer to issue GNMA Securities up to a stated amount during a one-year period following the date of the commitment.
-The Master Servicer is required to pay the application fee to the Government National Mortgage Association for the commitments.
-The amount of commitments to guarantee GNMA Securities that the Government National Mortgage Association can approve in any federal fiscal year is limited by statute and administrative procedures.
+The Master Servicer is required to pay the application fee to the Government National Mortgage Association commitments to guarantee GNMA Securities that the Government National Mortgage Association can approve in any federal fiscal year is limited by statute and administrative procedures.
 The total annual amount of available commitments is established in appropriation acts and related administrative procedures.